spennington1394/pandas-challenge/README.md

 Step 5:

--Created a dashboard that lists the average math score for sutdents in: 9th, 10th, 11th, 12th grades at each school.
+Created a dashboard that lists the average math score for sutdents in: 9th, 10th, 11th, 12th grades at each school.

--Created a dashboard that lists the average reading score for students in: 9th, 10th, 11th, 12th grades at each school.
+Created a dashboard that lists the average reading score for students in: 9th, 10th, 11th, 12th grades at each school.

 -Created a dashboard that scores school spending in connection to the following categories: